PKU-Alignment/omnisafe/docs/source/foundations/vector.rst

             -  **0-norm:**
                :math:`\|\boldsymbol{x}\|_0=\sum_{i=1}^n \mathbb{I}\left(\left|x_i\right|>0\right)`.
-               This is a pseudo-norm, since it does not satisfy homogeneity.
+               This is a pseudo-norm since it does not satisfy homogeneity.
 It counts the number of non-zero elements in :math:`\boldsymbol{x}`.
 If we define :math:`0^0=0`, we can write this as :math:`\|\boldsymbol{x}\|_0=\sum_{i=1}^n x_i^0`